 The Federal Reserve statement released Wednesday revealed no significant changes to the bank’s bond-buying policies – yet it was momentous nonetheless.

 On the one hand, the Fed said it would continue the $85 billion in open-ended monthly purchases of bonds it announced in September, including about $40 billion a month in mortgage-backed securities and $45 billion a month in longer-term Treasuries.
-That represents an expansion of the bank’s current quantitative easing program, with the new Treasury purchases offsetting the expiring Operation Twist, in which the Fed extended the duration of its portfolio by buying $45 billion in long-term Treasuries each month while selling the same amount in short-term bonds.
+That represents an expansion of the bank’s current quantitative easing program and the expiring Operation Twist, which had the Fed extending the duration of its portfolio by buying $45 billion in long-term Treasuries each month while selling the same amount in short-term bonds.
 The continued purchases are likely to significantly swell the Fed’s $2.8 trillion balance sheet, which has already ballooned by a couple trillion dollars in recent years.

 “The Committee remains concerned that, without sufficient policy accommodation, economic growth might not be strong enough to generate sustained improvement in labor market conditions,” the Federal Open Market Committee statement said.
 “Taken together, these actions should maintain downward pressure on longer-term interest rates, support mortgage markets, and help to make broader financial conditions more accommodative.”
 Some economists, though, have questioned the economic effectiveness of the Fed’s bond-buying.

 The central bank also said it would keep those programs in place until the job market improves “substantially” unless inflation starts to spiral higher.
 The committee statement also kept the target for the federal funds interest rate between 0 and 0.25 percent, as expected.